ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 The provisioning agent and host are two separate windows services that are installed using one installer, deployed on the same machine.
 They should have connectivity to the target application that you are looking to provision users into.

 1. Sign into the [Azure Portal](https://portal.azure.com)
-2. Naviage to enterprise applications > Add a new application
+2. Navigate to enterprise applications > Add a new application
 3. Search for the provisioning private preview test application and add it to your tenant
 4. Navigate to the provisioning blade
 5. Click on on-premises connectivity